Winton, New Zealand

 Winton is a rural town in Southland, New Zealand.
 It is located close to the east bank of the Ōreti River, 30 kilometres north of Invercargill and 50 kilometres south of Lumsden.
 The town is named after Thomas Winton, a local stockman who lived and farmed in the area in the 1850s.
 The district thrived with the development of sheep and fat-lamb farms in the early 1900s.
 Later, dairy farming became the staple economy, although the town has also seen sawmills, and flax and linen-flax industries.

-Today, Winton thrives as an agricultural service town for local farmers and traders and as a stop-off for travellers on the Invercargill–Queenstown highway.
+Today, Winton is as an agricultural service town for local farmers and traders and as a stop-off for travellers on the Invercargill–Queenstown highway.
 Its population is not declining, partly because farmers retire there, attracted by a climate that is warmer, drier and calmer than Invercargill or Southland’s coastal districts.
 Population increases have also been driven by an influx of dairy workers who have migrated with their families from countries such as the Philippines and the Netherlands.
 Local businesses, worship centres and schools have welcomed the new community members.